2-alchemists/krossboard-docs/content/docs/amazon-eks-installation.md

       username: <ARN of Krossboard Role>
 ```

-### RBAC settings to access metrics
-At this stage, we're almost done; Krossboard is able to discover EKS clusters, but is not yet allowed to retrieve metrics from Kubernetes -- this is due to default RBAC settings on EKS.
+At this stage we're almost done, but Krossboard is not yet allowed to retrieve metrics from discovered EKS clusters.
+The last step is to configure RBAC settings on each EKS cluster to enable the required permissions.

-The next command creates a `RoleBinding` and an associated `ClusterRoleBinding` to permit Krossboard to retrieve metrics from Kubernetes (read-only access).
+To ease that, Krossboard is released with a ready-to-use configuration file that can be applied as follows on your EKS clusters as below.
+This create a `ClusterRole` and an associated `ClusterRoleBinding` giving access to the target EKS cluster metrics.

 ```
 kubectl create -f https://krossboard.app/artifacts/k8s/clusterrolebinding-eks.yml